 The RAVPower Turbo+ series power bank measures 17cm x 8cm x 2cm thick and weighs 375 grams.
 Its body is made from a tough scratch resistant plastic with a matte finish.
 All the details are neat and the rounded edges and corners make it comfortable to handle.

-On the top left of the power bank is a round concaved button that activates the battery indicator.
+On the top left of the power bank is a concaved button that activates the battery indicator.

 The LED lights will glow for a few seconds, each one represents a remaining charge of 25%.
 For a high capacity power bank with over 20000mAh, each should be roughly two full phone charges.

 As with other RAVpower portable chargers, the Turbo+ series comes with padded mesh pouch.
 Of all the power bank brands I’ve tested, RAVPower certainly provides the best bag in the business.

 I can understand why power banks rarely come with their own mains adapters or lightning cables.
 More often than not we already own them.
 I doubt few people have a Quick Charge 3.0 mains adapter though.

 At the time of writing this review, RAVPower only offers a Quick Charge 2.0 mains adapter.
 But with QC 3.0 proving to be 38% more efficient, I think it’s well worth sourcing the latest version.

 - Micro USB: 5V / 2A (Standard)

 - Micro USB: 5V – 12V 2A (quick charge)

 - USB Output: 5V / 2.4A Max (Standard)